nmshd/documentation/_docs_integrate/42-connector-security.md

 ## Virus Scans

 You should do Virus Scans regularly whenever sending or receiving data.
 However, the Connector has no integration capability for Virus Scanners (yet).
-This means, we cannot call for a virus scan while we are encrypting or decrypting Enmeshed payload.
+This means, we cannot call for a virus scan while we are encrypting or decrypting enmeshed payload.

 Thus please consider scanning the host systems and the database for viruses regularly.
 Additionally, even encrypted data sent to and received from the Backbone should be scanned for viruses.